ridoansaleh/react-csr-template/README.md

 ## Contribute

 Everybody are welcome to contribute.
 But, i think this project will be more suitable for beginner in Webpack and Babel (just like me).
-If you are an expert (know more about us), you are in the right place to make suggestion to improve this project.
+If you are an expert (know more than us), you are in the right place to make suggestion to improve this project.

 Steps to contribute: